HOPE Reach Overview

 ▪ 2-5 line therapists who work one-on-one in blocks of 2-3 hours,

-▪ A lead therapist who provides weekly hands-on assistance and feedback,
+▪ A senior therapist who provides weekly hands-on assistance and feedback,

 ▪ A Board Certified supervisor who develops and monitors the child’s individualized plan; and